Wednesday, May 22, 2019

 Debugger to Troubleshoot Etl Logic

 Debugger is an 'Interface' integrated with Mapping Designer.
 Informatica executes the mapping based on the transformation logic.
-We cannot see the immediate results or how the data is getting modified from one transformation to another transformation.
 Many times we get the data into the target which is not expected but with help of debugger, we can analyse data row by row in a debugger.

 Before starting a debugger we need to select the session instance, whether we want to use new session or existing session.